bobbypinard/Direct-App/README.md

-# Direct-App
+# Direct
-App for socially finding friends and locations.
+Direct is an app for socially finding friends and locations.